xkedude/Pomelo/README.md

 3. Enable JIT from inside TrollStore

 Presto you can now play games!
+(If you have any issues please join the discord for the most up to date information)

 # Post Setup Guides